sciZer0/7/v/README.md

 Highest efficiency of the blockchain is achieved through the use of a new approach to Proof-of-Stake (PoS) consensus mechanism — called **Proof-of-Stake-Flow** (PoSF).

-From day one, the blockchain has over **100 million people** equally owning the blockchain's native token.
+Importantly, from day one, the blockchain has over **100 million people** equally owning the blockchain's native token.

 *There are ideas /solutions on how to absolutely-cheaply get over 100 million unique people with their Public Addresses for a fair token-airdrop, and also on how over 2 million of those people might become an especially-powerful driving-force of the blockchain*.